G33KatWork/atxtiny-hal/README.md

 * CLKCTRL
     * allow to configure 32khz clock either from internal source, external crystal or external clock
+    * pass this clock to RTC to make sure if external 32KHz clock is used that it is actually configured and works

 * EVSYS
     * More event generators and users for a few peripherals